xingzhou/containercafe/README.md

 control plane nodes run the Kubernetes, Swarm, and/or Mesos control planes in an HA configuration.
 We use Mesos to coordinate resource allocation decisions between Kubernetes and Swarm.

-### Ansible Overview

-The Ansible playbooks in OpenRadiant are modular in three dimensions.
-One is componentry: there is an includable Ansible playbook for each major component.
-The second dimension is the inventory: the playbooks do *not* assume that your inventory is entirely dedicated to one shard or environment but rather allow your inventory to include multiple environments and also things unrelated to OpenRadiant.

-The third dimension is a factoring between provisioning of machines and deployment of software on those machines.
-There are independent playbooks for each of those two phases, with a written contract between them.
-Any provisioning technique that results in inventory content meeting the contract can be used with any of the software deployment playbooks (because they assume only the contract).

 ### Code of Conduct